panzerdp/dmitripavlutin.com/content/posts/074-import-alt/index.md

 In Python, you don't have to explicitly indicate the functions to export.

-Now, let's try to import the function `equalsIgnoreCase` from `stringUtils` from module inside of another Python module `app`:
+Now, inside of another Python module `app`, let's try to import the function `equalsIgnoreCase` from `stringUtils`:

 ```python
 # app.py